 Parallel Universe (NC5-Y8P-DBG)

 Lastly, GingerEd’s course Parallel Universe introduces alternate sub-worlds that require Mario to switch back and forth in order to solve puzzles and progress.
-A majority of the time you’ll be transforming solid blocks into coins and vice versa, with later sections requiring you to warp between worlds in order to obtain key items and power-ups.
+A major portion of time you’ll be transforming solid blocks into coins and vice versa, with later sections requiring you to warp between worlds in order to obtain key items and power-ups.
 An outer space theme and unique gameplay premise make this level feel reminiscent of the Super Mario Galaxy games.